 Ethical non-monogamy vs. open relationship.

 Open relationships are another form of ethical non-monogamy, with ethical non-monogamy being the umbrella term.
-Open relationships refer to relationships where partners are open to sexual or romantic relationships with other people.
+Open relationships refer to any relationship where partners are currently open to sexual or romantic relationships with other people.
 Not all ethically non-monogamous relationships are open relationships.
-For example, three people might be dating one another and no one else, and they may not be open to any other relationships.
+For example, three people might be dating each another and no one else, and they may not be open to any other relationships.
 This is a form of ethical non-monogamy, but it's not an open relationship.